The way you shop and use your card online is changing

 If you’re a regular user of our banking app, over the coming months you'll be asked to quickly confirm your purchases within the app.
 In the meantime, we’ll continue to send a one-time passcode via text message.

 If you don’t have the app, we’ll continue to send a one-time passcode to your mobile phone number to confirm your purchase.
-We’re introducing additional changes to supplement the use of one-time passcodes later in the year.
+We’re introducing additional changes to supplement the use of one-time passcodes at a later date.

-If you’re unable to confirm your purchases using the app or via text message, we’ll be introducing an alternative solution later in the year.
+If you’re unable to confirm your purchases using the app or via text message, we’ll be introducing an alternative card reader solution later in the year.